 The amount of waste we create is huge, and it’s growing.

 Each year, nations generate 1.3 billion tons of waste.
-That’s expected to soar to 4 billion tons by 2100, according to the World Bank.
+That’s expected to soar to 4 billion tons by 2100.

 Governments are increasingly reviewing their approach to waste management.

-China, the largest global importer of many types of recyclable materials and waste, announced in 2017 that it will be radically changing its approach to imports by the end of the year.
-This will force major changes globally, to address increased waste disposal.
+China, the largest global importer of many types of recyclable materials and waste, announced in 2017 that it will radically change its approach to waste imports within months, forcing other nations to find alternative means of disposal.